5 Ways to Improve Your Memory

 It's easier to remember the sentence than the notes E G B D F by themselves.
 The first letter of each word, being the notes.
 The conversion makes it easier to commit the information to long-term memory.
 Mnemonics are a great way to build and enhance your memory skills.
 There are many variations and they can be used by anyone.

-Here are a five quick exercises to help enhance your memory.
+Here are five quick exercises to help enhance your memory.
 Try them and tasks like going to the store, remembering names, dates, phone numbers and other bits of information will be a piece of cake.

 If you are a visual learner or tend to remember things by sight, visual cues can be a great help to you.